Sihoiba/JH_Klass_Inmate/README.md

 The inmates class resources is Rage, and this is restored as the Inmate takes damage.

-The inmates PASSIVE skill Always Angry, restores half his rage whenever he enters a new level.
+The inmates PASSIVE skill Always Angry, restores half his rage whenever he enters a new level and increases gun melee damage by 12.

 In addition to the new Klass, this mod adds AV versions of the Crowbar, Axe and Large Axe.